minetest/minetest/doc/README.txt

 Controls:
 - See the in-game pause menu

+Map directory:
+- Map is stored in a directory, which can be removed to generate a new map.
+- There is na command-line option for it: --map-dir
+- As default, it is located in:
+		../map
+- Otherwise something like this:
+	Windows: C:\Documents and Settings\user\Application Data\minetest\map
+	Linux: ~/.minetest/map
+	OS X: ~/Library/Application Support/map

 Configuration file:
 - An optional configuration file can be used.
 See minetest.conf.example.
 - Path to file can be passed as a parameter to the executable: